-- 1. Viewing the mine site There are a few areas where tourists can park their cars on the road side and walk a short distance to the mine fence for views over the mine site. - 2.
-Picnicking Areas where tourists can picnic close to the mine are located to the northwest of the mine where the Bundarra Barraba Road runs near Ironbark Creek. - 3.
+1. Viewing the mine site - There are a few areas where tourists can park their cars on the road side and walk a few metres to the mine fence for views over the mine site.

+- 2. Picnicking Areas where tourists can picnic close to the mine are located approximately 200 m to the northwest of the mine where the Bundarra Barraba Road runs near Ironbark Creek. - 3.
 Attending services at the St John's Woodsreef Church A small church with services scheduled the second Sunday of each month.
+The church is approximately 600 m to the north east of the mine site.

 Active activities tend to occur mostly on lands outside the mine site area, around the northern half of the mine, including both the western and eastern sides of the mine perimeter.
-It should be noted that some activities occur approximately 4km to the south of the mine, at a camping site off the Pera - Linton Road near where Ironbark Creek enters Split Rock Reservoir.
+It should be noted that some activities occur approximately 4 km to the south of the mine, at a camping site off the Pera-Linton Road near where Ironbark Creek enters Split Rock Reservoir.